thybag/lump.js/readme.md

 Lump is currency composed of two key elements.

  - **Components** - Defines logic for managing a selected area of the DOM.
 Heavily inspired by some of my favorite backbone.js features/approaches in terms of deferred event listeners and none perspective approach.
  - **Models** - A wrapper for arbitrary data, implementing a reactive layer using proxies.
-Interaction with the model is done primarly by registering event listens, that will trigger whenever a change is detected on its data path.
+Interaction with the model is done primarily by registering event listens, that will trigger whenever a change is detected on its data path.
 The key change types are `create` `update`,`remove`.
 Changes from subobjects will automatically bubble to their parents.

 ## Usage